RSipra/semantic_verification_engine/README.md

     - styling and deployment prep.

 4. Phase 4+: Enhancements! (the most exciting part)
-    - Runtime NLP with DistilBERT (semantic answer checking, smarter hints, etc)
+    - Runtime NLP with Sentence-BERT (semantic answer checking, smarter hints, etc)
     - Tagging reference of q&a to HP book of origin
     - Easter eggs and themed commands / elements
     - GUI and game state enhancements